Resident Evil Outbreak: File 2: Scenarios

 When starting the game, the player selects a scenario, difficulty level, and a character.
 Each difficulty level changes the enemies and items the player encounters as they progress.
 The game has five scenarios: "Wild Things", "Underbelly", "Flashback", "Desperate Times" and "End of the Road".
 There are two bonus scenarios, "Elimination" and "Showdown", designed as training guides to improve gameplay.
 Each scenario has an event checklist consisting of special actions that the player must perform to reach 100% completion.
 At 100%, the player unlocks "Infinity Mode", in which the player's weapons never break or run out of ammunition.
 Completing the game in offline unlocks the option to choose one AI partner instead of two or no AI partners while replaying the five scenarios.

-Each scenario also has special or "SP" items.
-These are randomly-generated invisible items hidden throughout the level.
+Each scenario also has invisible, randomly generated special or "SP" items hidden throughout the level.
 There are twenty SP items for each scenario, and twenty items specific to each character hidden across the five scenarios.
 If acquired, these items unlock new costumes and the option to listen to character ad-libs.

+If players wished to stop playing, they could save their data and restart from the scenario they were up to at the time.
+Players can also save their progress using typewriters in offline.

 The game begins with up to four players in online or one player with two AI partners in offline.
 The player characters are infected with the T-virus, which is shown as a virus gauge, via the inventory menu.
 Players must complete each scenario before the virus gauge reaches 100% or they will die, resulting in a game over.
 When players take too much damage, they will collapse and crawl, prompting the virus to speed up faster until the player uses herbs, first aid sprays or recovery medicines on themselves, or another player/AI partner helps them back up on their feet to slow down the virus.
 If the player succumbs to the virus in online, they will transform into a zombie and continue to control their character by attacking the other players until the mutated player is defeated or dies instantly after a certain amount of time has passed.
 The player and their AI partners will not transform in offline.
-In offline gameplay, players can save their progress using typewriters, which are removed from online.
-They can still save in both modes after the scenario is over.
+Exclusively in File #2, the AI partners will randomly offer items to the player from time to time and are able to carry the injured player around.

 The sequel features crossover data where costumes and skins that were purchased and stored in a save file can be transferred to Outbreak or File #2.